Kingdom of Kano: Background

 In the 7th century, Dala Hill was the site of a community that engaged in iron-working.
 It is unknown whether these were Hausa people or speakers of Niger–Congo languages.
 Some sources say they were Hausa-speaking hunter-gatherers known as Abagayawa who migrated from Gaya.
 There are still blacksmiths in Kano today who call themselves Abagayawa and claim descent from the early inhabitants of Kano.
 The Abagayawa also practiced the arts of medicine, beer-brewing, archery, drumming, minstresly and dancing.
+The 20th century Kano scholar Adamu na Ma'aji identifies them as Warjawa.

 The Arab geographer al-Yaqubi, writing in 872/873 CE (AH 259), describes a kingdom called "HBShH" with a city named "ThBYR" ruled by a king called "MRH" (none of these words are vocalized, so their actual pronunciation can vary), located between the Niger Bend and the Kingdom of Kanem.
-If the kingdom's name is vocalized as "Habasha" it would correspond with other Arabic language texts that also appear to refer to the Hausa, and would be the earliest reference to the Hausa region.
+If the kingdom's name is vocalised as "Habasha" it would correspond with other Arabic language texts that also appear to refer to the Hausa, and would be the earliest reference to the Hausa region.

-Kano was originally known as Dala, after the hill, and was referred to as such as late as the end of the 15th century and the beginning of the 16th by Bornoan sources.
+Kano was originally known as Dala, after the hill, and was referred to as such as late as the end of the 15th century and the beginning of the 16th century by Bornoan sources.
 The hill was named after a man who built a house on it.
 He lived there with his wives and children.
 His oldest son, Garageje, was the great-grandfather of Barbushe, the most well-known pagan high priest of Dala.
-Barbushe was a great hunter who 'slew elephants with his stick and carried them on his head about nine miles.'
-He was the chief priest of Tsumburbura, the deity of Kano.
+Barbushe was a great hunter who "slew elephants with his stick and carried them on his head about nine miles."
+He was the chief priest of Tsumburbura, the then deity of Kano.
 Elizabeth Isichei notes that the description of Barbushe is similar to those of Sao people.
+Dala was said to have had six generations of rulers before the 11th century.
+Other notable chiefdoms in the area at the time included Sheme and Santolo.